RuyiLi/qwiklinks/README.md

 - [x] Autosuggest
 - [x] Export and import (append/replace)
 - [ ] Themes
-- [ ] Make help? less sketchy
+- [x] Make help? less sketchy
-- [ ] An actual homepage, so users don't have to read this mess I just wrote up
 - [ ] Switch scripts to deno/node?

+### Development

+Development is done Firefox-first, with the Chromium code being generated using `scripts/pkg-chromium.sh`.
+The codebases for the two extensions are practically identical, with a few differences.

+- The Firefox extension uses Manifest V2, while the Chromium one uses V3
+- The browser APIs for Firefox use the `browser` namespace, while Chromium uses `chrome`. `chrome` should also work in Firefox, but just to be safe, I'll stick with `browser` for the time being

+### Scripts

+All scripts live in the `scripts/` directory.
+You can run `chmod +x scripts/*.sh` to allow direct execution.

+- `copy-icons` copies the icons from the `assets/` folder to the unpacked extension directories.
+- `pkg-${browser}` builds the packed extension for the specified browser.
+- `pkg-all` does the same as above but for all supported browsers

-## Service
+## Background Service

-> For now, use of the service is not recommended.
-It is missing a few features and is a hassle to set up relative to the browser extensions.
+> Use of this is not recommended for now.
+Unless there's demand for this, development will be on hiatus.
+It's missing a lot of features and is also a hassle to set up relative to the browser extensions.

 Enables browser-agnostic link redirection through the `qw/` prefix.